WebberZone/where-did-they-go-from-here/README.md

 1. Navigate to Plugins within your WordPress Admin Area

-2. Click "Add new" and in the search box enter "Where did they go from here"
+2. Click "Add new" and in the search box enter "WebberZone Followed Posts"

 3. Find the plugin in the list (usually the first result) and click "Install Now"